OliverSpeir/astro-d1-magiclink/README.md

 # Astro D1 Actions Magic Link Auth

-Inspired / based on [Lucia-auth basic API](https://lucia-auth.com/sessions/basic-api/) sqlite, with no ORM
+Inspired / based on [Lucia-auth basic API](https://lucia-auth.com/sessions/basic-api/) sqlite

+> [!WARNING]
+> I made this to explore actions, the lucia guide and D1, do not use this or magic links :)

 ## Tech